AdamC330/Markdown_tutorial/README.md

 Inline Code Block:

-To create an inline code blockcode, you have to use a backtick \` at the beginning of the text and at the end of it.
+To create an inline code block, you have to use a backtick \` at the beginning of the text and at the end of it.

 `Inline code` with backticks